neutron-org/testnets/quark/testcases/ICA+ICQ.md

 * Uploads the contract code,
 * Instantiates the contract.

-Make sure that you saved the contract address, in this case `neutron1hzz0s0ucrhdp6tue2lxk3c03nj6f60qy463we7lgx0wudd72ctmsw8xeng`.
+The contract address, in this case `neutron1hzz0s0ucrhdp6tue2lxk3c03nj6f60qy463we7lgx0wudd72ctmsw8xeng`, is saved to `./contract_address.tmp`.

 ### Setting up the relayers